ranaislek/DBSA-Chess-Extension-ULB/README.md

   SELECT count(*) FROM chessgames WHERE hasBoard(game, 'rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1', 10);
   ```
 ---
+You can find more commands from the text file which is provided in the same repo.
 You can extend this as needed and copy it directly into your GitHub repository.